 '''

 6

-7 pragma solidity >=0.6.0 <0.8.0;
+7 pragma solidity ^0.8.0;

 8

 9 /

-10 @dev Provides information about the current execution context, including the
+10 @dev Interface of the ERC20 standard as defined in the EIP.

 11

 '''

 DISCLAIMER

 This report is subject to the terms and conditions (including without limitation, description of services, confidentiality, disclaimer and limitation of liability) set forth in the Services Agreement, or the scope of services, and terms and conditions provided to you ("Customer" or the "Company") in connection with the Agreement.
 This report provided in connection with the Services set forth in the Agreement shall be used by the Company only to the extent permitted under the terms and conditions set forth in the Agreement.
 This report may not be transmitted, disclosed, referred to, or relied upon by any person for any purposes, nor may copies be delivered to any other person other than the Company, without Sysfixed's prior written consent in each instance.